ibbles/LearningUnreal/Niagara Fluids.md

 For example, it is common to bind to particle attributes.
 Velocity can be bound to PARTICLES .
 Velocity and Color to PARTICLES .
 Color.
 If you write temperature and/or color in the Set Fluid Source Attributes [[Niagara Module]] then you probably want to enable Grid Emitter > Emitter Summary > Selection panel > Attributes > Density and/or Temperature.

+## Data Channels - Emitter In Other System

+A Data Channel is a way to feed data into a Niagara Fluid System.

+The Set Fluid Source Attributes [[Niagara Module]] **writes** to a data channel.
+In Unreal Engine 5.4 this is only supported from emitters with Sim Target set to CPU Sim.
+The Set Fluid Source Attributes module should be added to the Particle Update stage.
+Enable Set Fluid Source Attributes > Selection panel > Write To Data Channel.

+The Set Fluid Source Attributes [[Niagara Module]] can be added to many emitters, potentially in many systems, and they will all write to the same data channel.

+To **read** from the data channel you need a Niagara Fluid system created from the 3D Gas template, as of Unreal Engine 5.4.
+More fluid types may support data channels in later engine versions.
+Set 3D Gas Emitter > Selection panel > Particle Source > Particle Source Type to Data Channel.

+I don't know how to control which particle systems's data channel the fluid emitter should read from.
+There seems to be a single global data channel that everyone shares.

 # 3D Fluids